tguerand/tguerand.github.io/cv.md

 * Waterpolo : selected for the regional team for the national tournament, 2015 - finished last but was good fun and humility lesson
 * Surf : trying hard not to be a kook
 * Diving : Advanced PADI certified, coral sightseeing enjoyer
-* Gym : working towards the 100kg benchpress
+* Gym : working towards the 100kg benchpress, current PB 80kg

 ### Technical Skills
 Python, SQL, Git, C++